ibm-cloud-docs/hardware-firewall-shared/view_firewalls.md

 **NOTE:** To view only public VLANS, click on the **Filter** drop down and enter ``fcr`` for **Primary Router**.

 Each row represents a VLAN in your infrastructure.
-IBM Cloud populates the **VLAN NUMBER** and **PRIMARY ROUTER** information automatically indicating the true VLAN number and the router that it is configured on.
+IBM© Cloud populates the **VLAN NUMBER** and **PRIMARY ROUTER** information automatically indicating the true VLAN number and the router that it is configured on.
 Use the **NAME** field to define a recognizable name.

 The **GATEWAY/FIREWALL** column contains details about which hardware firewall protection is in place, for example: